-We have continued to invest heavily in R&D with Innovate UK grant funded projects contributing to the scope of investment.
+We have continued to invest heavily in R&D with Innovate UK and European grant funded projects contributing to the scope of investment whilst also supporting our overheads by optimising our utilisation of overhead.
 These projects are focused on future technologies, supporting the UK and global aspirations for greener processes and outputs that will be used in improving the green credentials of the end users.